homehapp1/homehapp-web-backend/README.md

     ./support/createContainers.sh site
     ./support/createContainers.sh admin

-    # These are run only when creating the clusers, not when updating them
+    # These are run only when creating the clusters, not when updating them
     ./support/createCluster.sh site stg
     ./support/createCluster.sh admin stg